 True – some people need background noise to study – but keeping a television on while you’re reviewing biochem notes is distracting and not your best option.
 If you need noise, put something on Spotify.

 While it might seem necessary, with better planning, it’s not.
 And you know that.
-Staying up all night leaves you feeling like a walking poo and after a certain point, your brain begins to die.
-You killed it.
-It wants to be dead.
-So that’s super sleepiness and less brain function COMBINED.
-Gosh all of that sounds great.
+Staying up all night leaves you feeling like a walking poo the next day.
+So now you and your brain are super sleepy.
+Fabulous.
 Go take that really hard test now.

 Everyone is allowed to take a break from studying.
-But it’s really easy to waste precious hours by stalking the instagram of your ex-boyfriend’s ex-girlfriend’s sister’s boyfriend’s brother’s girlfriend hey I wonder what that girl who said that mean thing to me in 5th grade looks like now.
+But it’s really easy to waste precious hours by stalking the Instagram of your ex-boyfriend’s ex-girlfriend’s sister’s boyfriend’s brother’s girlfriend hey I wonder what that kid who said that mean thing to me in 3rd grade looks like now.
 Avoid social media as much as possible and should you find yourself slipping into a social media hole, force yourself to shut down your browser.
-Everyone’s streams of endless narcissim will still be there for you to mock after your test.
+Everyone’s streams of endless narcissism will still be there for you to mock after your test.